Fourth power law: Calculation examples

 The load on the road from one axle (2 wheels) is 10 times greater for a truck than for a car.
-However, the fourth power law says that the stress on (damage to) the road is this ratio raised to the fourth power.
+However, the fourth power law says that the damage to the road may be estimated by this ratio raised to the fourth power.
 Since the truck has three axles, this value is tripled, but since the car has two axles, the comparison value is reduced by half.
-Therefore, the resulting stress difference between truck and car is 15,000 to 1.
+Therefore, if the fourth power law is valid over this range of axle loadings on this particular stretch of roading, the resulting damage differential between truck and car is 15,000 to 1.